adamfowleruk/mljs/planning.md

    - DONE MLDBWebTest Animal Watch Workplace
    - Semantic Workplace
    - Editable blank workplace sandbox page
+  - Support pre-made templates
+   - Some built in (Search page aka AppBuilder, semantic search page, data exploration page, document details page)
+   - Custom made templates
+    - Page 'save as template' mode in edit screen
+    - allow users to 'save' their own templates against their account only
+    - allow sharing of templates to specified roles in ML (just read permission setting)
  - Docs: Video tutorials for all new functionality - Create a Semantic Application Series
   - Intro to semantics in MarkLogic
    - Manually load in some triple in N-triples format, and query this in QConsole and rest to show the ideas behind what we're doing